Here’s how much a beach badge costs in South Jersey

 Lifeguards: 10 a.m. to 6 p.m.

-Beach tags: Preseason beach tags are $20 for adults and $5 for seniors before June 2nd.
+Beach tags: Preseason beach tags are $20 for adults and $5 for seniors before June 2.
 After that, seasonal tags are $30 for adults, $10 for seniors.
-Beach tags are free for active military, veterans and children ages 11 and younger.
-Beach tags will be available at the Borough Hall, Monday through Sunday from 9 am to 4 pm.
+Beach tags are free for active military, veterans and children 11 and younger.
+Beach tags will be available at Borough Hall, Monday through Sunday from 9 a.m. to 4 p.m.

 What to do: Swimming is permitted when lifeguards are present.
-Surfing is permitted at 12th, 22nd, 28th, and 32nd avenues.
-Kayaks can be dropped in between 14th and 15th avenues, between 22nd and 23rd avenues, between 27th and 29th avenues, and between 32nd and 33rd avenue’s drainage pipe.
+Surfing is permitted at 12th, 22nd, 28th and 32nd avenues.
+Kayaks can be dropped in between 14th and 15th avenues, 22nd and 23rd avenues, 27th and 29th avenues and 32nd and 33rd avenues.

 More information: longportnj.gov